We're shopping our feelings this Black Friday. Here are 3 things to know

 Much of the spending in the U.S. has been propped up by wealthier families.
 Lower-income shoppers are under pressure, tightening their budgets.
 But regardless of income, shoppers are hunting for deals in a specific way — for quality that matches the price.

 At the grocery store, for example, this has been showing up as people refusing to pay more for name-brand groceries and, instead, switching to store brands.
-Or at Home Depot, people have scaled back on appliances — but when they do buy, they often choose the fancier upgrades with bells and whistles.
+Or at Home Depot and Best Buy, people are careful about buying big-ticket items — but when they do, they've been choosing the fancier upgrades with bells and whistles.
 And so, for the holidays, this could mean splurging on that one top-of-the-line gift.

 At Ross Park Mall in Pittsburgh, Marissa McCune, 22, and Logan Koegler, 23, stopped by for an early Christmas present for Koegler: "I was ballin' out with the Apple Watch," McCune says, laughing.
 The couple left the mall with a second gift, a Stanley cup.